ebi-webcomponents/nightingale/packages/nightingale-links/README.md

 #### `min-distance: number (default: 0)`

+It filters out the links between bases that are closer than the given minimum distance.

 #### `min-probability: number (default: 0.7)`

-Width reserved to render the labels of the sequences.
-If the value is `0` the labels won't be rendered.
+It filters out the links that have lessprobability than the given one.

 ### Other attributes and parameters